UConn Huskies football: Second Randy Edsall era (2017–2021)

-Jim Mora era (2022–present)
+Jim Mora era (2022–2025)

 To replace Edsall, UConn hired Jim L. Mora.
 In his first season with the team, Mora would lead the Huskies to a surprising 6-6 regular season record, highlighted by an upset victory over then-No. 19 Liberty.
 Bowl-eligible for the first time since 2015, UConn was selected to play in the 2022 Myrtle Beach Bowl against Marshall, in a rematch of their last bowl game.
 In the 2024 season, UConn had an 8-4 record, their first winning season since 2010.
 They were invited to compete in the Fenway Bowl against North Carolina.
-They would go on to defeat North Carolina in a 27-14 victory to win their first bowl game since 2009.
+They would go on to defeat North Carolina in a 27–14 victory to win their first bowl game since 2009.

+On November 26, 2025, it was announced Mora would depart from the program to head coach at Colorado State University.

+Jason Candle era

+On December 6, 2025 Jason Candle was hired to replace Jim Mora as head coach.

 Academics

 In 2010, Connecticut had 16 players named to the Big East All-Academic Football Team, an honor which requires a cumulative Grade Point Average (GPA) of at least a 3.0 in a minimum of two semesters.

 And several times UConn was ranked as one of the top bowl teams in the country per the annual Graduation Gap Bowl report.

 In 2015, the team was honored by AF Coaches Assoc. for academic achievement, and the 990 single-year APR score in 2014–15 under head coach Diaco was also the highest in school history.